duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/30-operation/20-operation-safety.md

 - Examples of questions that can be considered during the discussion:
     - How might the see and avoid concept be applied to the smaller drones we are flying?
     - What are some distractions that you might experience when flying your drone?
-Can we mitigate these?
+    - How can we mitigate these distractions?
     - Some of you may drive cars.
 What safety skills from driving can be translated to flying?

 ##### FAA rules

+- Explain what FAA stands for and what it is responsible for
+    - FAA: Federal Aviation Administration
+    - responsible for regulation of civil aviation: including airports, air traffic management, certification of people, certification of aircraft, and protection of US assets.

 - Students must follow FAA rules when operating their drones
-- Explain what FAA stands for and what it is responsible for regulating.

-See also: Students are considered to be recreational users.

-See also: Faculty and staff are considered to be non-recreational users.

-See also: Here are some of the important safety guidelines by the FAA:
+- Go over some of the general important safety guidelines by the FAA, the most applicable rules for students are in the [handout](https://docs.google.com/document/d/1ZjEYoJe1Grx3ZsH7KuT0ExajMZIWFM91Sgr-eRX3FZM/edit?usp=sharing).

-1. Fly at or below 400 feet
-2. Be aware of airspace requirements and restrictions
-3. Stay away from surrounding obstacles
-4. Keep your UAS within sight
-5. Never fly near other aircraft, especially near airports
-6. Never fly over groups of people
-7. Never fly over stadiums or sports events
-8. Never fly near emergency response efforts such as fires
-9. Never fly under the influence of drugs or alcohol
+Note: Students are considered to be recreational users.

 ##### Where to fly: